Balanced Filtering via Disclosure-Controlled Proxies

 Unless otherwise specified, we take group membership as disjoint such that $z \in \Z = [K]$ is an integer indicating sensitive group membership, but our framework can easily be extended to the case where group membership need not be disjoint.
 We consider the uniform distribution, $U$, to be our target distribution over sensitive attributes, where $U=(\frac{1}{K},...,\frac{1}{K})$.
 We also provide a brief extension to the intersecting case below.

-We imagine that we can sample unlimited data from $\Ps_{x,y}$, but the corresponding value $z$ can only be obtained from self-report, authorized agencies, or human annotation.
-We use $r_i$ to denote the base rate $\Pr_{z \sim \Ps_z}[z=i]$ in the underlying population distribution.
-We will also assume that at some expense, we can obtain a limited sample $S$ of $n$ sample $\{x_i,y_i,z_i\}_{i=1}^{n} \subset \Omega$ for which we can observe the true sensitive attribute $z$, and we would like to use this sample to collect a much larger dataset $D \subset \Omega$ such that even if we cannot observe the sensitive attribute in each sample, $D$ is balanced with respect to $z$.
+We imagine we can sample unlimited data from $\Ps_x$, but the corresponding value $z$ can only be obtained from self-report, authorized agencies, or human annotation.
+We use $r_k$ to denote the base rate $\Pr_{z \sim \Ps_z}[z=k]$ in the underlying population distribution.
+We also assume that we can obtain a limited sample of data $D$ of $n$ samples $\{(x_i,z_i)\}_{i=1}^{n} \subset \Omega$ for which we can observe the true sensitive attribute $z$.
+We would like to use this sample to collect a much larger set $S \subset \Omega$ such that even if we cannot observe the sensitive attributes, $S$ is balanced with respect to $z$.

 Formally, we define a balanced set as follows, where $\Pr_{z \sim S}[z=k]=\frac{1}{|S|} \sum_{i=1}^{|S|} \1_{z_i =k}$ is the empirical distribution of $z$ drawn uniformly from $S$. \begin{definition}[Balance] A set $S$ is \textit{balanced} with respect to $K$ disjoint groups $z \in [K]$ if $\Pr_{z \sim S}[z=k] =\frac{1}{K}$ $\forall k$. \end{definition} Due to finite sampling, Definition~\ref{def:balance} will rarely be met, even if the underlying \textit{distribution} is uniform over sensitive attributes.
 Therefore, we also discuss approximate balance:\footnote{We use the $L_2$ norm due to operational reasons, as it allows us to make useful geometric arguments.} \begin{definition}[$\beta$-Approximate Balance] A set $S$ is $\beta$-\textit{approximately balanced} with respect to $K$ disjoint groups $z \in [K]$ if $\lVert (\Pr_{z \sim S}[z=1],...,\Pr_{z \sim S}[z=K]) - (1/K,..,1/K) \rVert _ 2 \leq \beta$. \end{definition} Note that $\beta$-approximate balance involves the \textit{distribution} of sensitive groups in $S$: as this distribution deviates farther from the uniform, the imbalance, $\beta$, increases.